Skip to main content

 Using metadata to search for an item

 The Search option is only available for advanced installations, and does not form part of the official release.
-Although this section only covers searching for Items, the procedure to search for other entities with metadata is very similar.
+Although this section only covers searching for Items, the procedure to search for other entities using metadata is very similar.

 For more information on adding metadata to items (and other entities), see Classifying items with metadata.